 What is a cryptocurrency ETF?

-An ETF is a collection (often called a “basket”) of assets that can be bought and sold on a stock market in much the same way that investors trade ordinary shares in a company.
+An ETF is a collection (often called a “basket”) of assets that can be bought and sold on a stock market the same way investors can trade ordinary shares in a company.
 ETFs are investment funds designed to track the performance of a particular index, such as the ASX200, or a specific commodity or asset.

 For example, a gold ETF allows you to invest in the value of gold without ever having to own any gold or find somewhere to store it.

-As you might have already predicted, then, a cryptocurrency ETF is an ETF designed to give investors exposure to the cryptocurrency market.
-Commonly referred to as bitcoin ETFs, they track the price of one or more digital coins or tokens, providing exposure to cryptocurrency price movements without some of the risks and drawbacks associated with actually owning any digital currency.
+As you might have already predicted, a cryptocurrency ETF designed to give investors exposure to the cryptocurrency market.
+Commonly referred to as blockchain ETFs, they track the price of one or more digital coins or tokens.
+This lets investors add the value of crypto to their portfolio without some of the risks associated with actually owning any digital currency.

-The most basic way for a crypto ETF to track the price of a digital currency is to purchase and store that currency, and then divide shares in the ownership of those coins up between stakeholders.
-However, another model is for the ETF to own bitcoin futures.Back to top
+The simplest way for a crypto ETF to track the price of a digital currency is for the ETF company to purchase and store that crypto, and then divide shares in the ownership of those coins between stakeholders.
+However, another model is for the fund to own Bitcoin futures.Back to top

 How do cryptocurrency ETFs work?

-While buying and selling cryptocurrency is a lot easier today than it was just a couple of years ago, it’s still complicated and confusing for most new users.
+While buying and selling cryptocurrency is a lot easier today than it was just a couple of years ago, it can still be complicated and confusing for new users.
 Setting up and maintaining one or more digital wallets, understanding the difference between public and private keys, and dealing with the threats of hacking and theft are all significant barriers that crypto newcomers are faced with.